-Children with developmental disabilities are a heterogeneous group with diverse clinical presentations, difficulties and abilities.
+Children with developmental disabilities are a heterogeneous group with diverse clinical presentations, abilities and difficulties.
 It is important to consider each child and family individually.
 Care should be taken to consider the impact of the child's impairments on requirements for extra care across all areas of daily life, as well as the individual family circumstances.